UBC-CIC/commit2act/docs/UserGuide.md

 ### Non Admin View:

-- Users that are group owners will only be able to validate the actions of members of their groups
+- Users that are not admin users but are group owners will only be able to validate the actions of members of their groups
   ![alt text](images/validateActions/validate_actions2.png)

 ## Admin Dashboard

-- Users can only navigate to this page through the navigation bar if they are admin.
-The admin dashboard is used for viewing overall app statistics, creating new action types and quiz questions, and managing existing action types and quiz questions.
+- Users can only navigate to this page through the navigation bar if they are admin users.
+The Admin Dashboard is used for viewing overall app statistics, creating new action types and quiz questions, and managing existing action types and quiz questions.
   <br>

 There are 4 tabs: